NHaRA-BSC/cookiecutter-project-template/README.md

 - configs/: Configuration files like YAML or JSON for model settings, hyperparameters, etc.
 - logs/: Logs generated during the project execution.

-README.md: Documentation for your project.\n
+README.md: Documentation for your project.<br>
-requirements.txt: A list of Python dependencies.\n
+requirements.txt: A list of Python dependencies.<br>
-Dockerfile: Containerization setup for the project (if needed).\n .gitignore: Common files to be ignored by version control (e.g., logs, virtual environments, IDE files).\n
+Dockerfile: Containerization setup for the project (if needed).<br>
+.gitignore: Common files to be ignored by version control (e.g., logs, virtual environments, IDE files).

 ## How to Use This Template